-- Thinking critically means
+- Thinking critically means:

 - a.
 Pausing to think about what you have done, after you've done something.

 - b.
-Thinking about your thoughts and feelings, and pausing, before doing something.
+Thinking about your thoughts and feelings, collecting info, and pausing before doing something.

 - c.
 Having thoughts and feelings and reacting to them automatically.

 - d.
 Disregarding other people's thoughts, because they aren't true.

 - Your thoughts are always true.

 - a.
-True.
+True

 - b.
-False.
+False

-- What happens when you believe your assumptions, as if they are the facts?
+- What happens when you believe your assumptions, as if they are the truth/facts?

 - a.
 Nothing.

 - b.
 You end up being right, because your assumptions are always correct.

 - c.
-It can affect how you feel, which can influence how you then behave.
+It can narrow your options, which can influence your perspectives.
+You are less open to learning.

 - d.
-You can then know what someone else is thinking and feeling, without having to ask them.
+You can then know what someone else if thinking and feeling, without having to ask them.

-- · You communicate with words only.
+- You communicate with words only.

 - a.
 True.

 - b.
 False.

 - Your facial expressions, tone of voice, body language are examples of

 - a.
 Verbal communication.

 - b.
 Direct communication.

 - c.
 Non-verbal communication.

 - d.
 No communication.

 - What is a perspective?

 - a.
-It's your point of view how you look at/understand/think &/or feel about something.
+It's your point of view how you look at/understand/or feel about something.

 - b.
 It's how we all see things in the same way.

 - c.
 It's your intuition/gut-feeling about something.

 - d.
 It's the way we interact with each other.

-- Your perspectives on various situations are the same as everyone else's perspectives.
+- Your perspectives on various situations are the same as everyone else's

 - a.
 True.

 - b.
 False.

 - Your perspective is influenced by:

 - a.
 Your life experiences family, religion, school, society.